 All of BCDC’s unique components and capabilities will all come together at the RIC, which will act as the intellectual hub for all testing and research conducted at the complex.

-This three-story facility will be for innovation, where researchers and other experts from industry, government, academia and the military gather to collaborate on emerging technologies.
-The facility is where data will be collected, stored and curated for real-time and after-action analyses with a command center to direct, observe and evaluate the testing underway anywhere in the BCDC in real time.
+This three-story facility will be for innovation, where researchers and other experts from industry, government, academia, and the military gather to collaborate on emerging technologies.
+Data will be collected, stored and curated for real-time and after-action analyses with a command center to direct, observe and evaluate the testing underway anywhere in the BCDC in real time.
 The RIC will have offices for research teams, space for U.S. military personnel, laboratories, a machine shop, high-tech makerspaces for product development and more.

-This facility will act as the BCDC headquarters on the RELLIS Campus, and house a wall-sized display of video feeds, thermal imagery, data streams, analytics and map overlays of whatever is being tested.
-This visual presentation can speed test insights and help identify testing articles or experimentation design changes.
+This facility will be the BCDC headquarters on RELLIS campus, and house a wall-sized display of video feeds, thermal imagery, data streams, analytics and map overlays of whatever is being tested.
+This visual presentation can speed test insights and help identify testing article or experimentation design changes.
 Specialists will manage the collection, storage, analysis and sharing of data with the military and others.
 Another group of experts will evaluate the cybersecurity resilience of everything being tested.

-The RIC will ensure that testing at the BCDC is comparable and shareable with testing at other U.S. facilities, and also allows the BCDC to participate in testing at other facilities.
+The RIC will ensure that testing at the BCDC is comparable and shareable with testing at other U.S. facilities – it also allows the BCDC to participate in testing at other facilities.

-BCDC’s RIC is more than 50% constructed on RELLIS’s expansive campus, but will be complete and fully operational August 2021.
+BCDC’s RIC is already 70% complete on RELLIS’s expansive campus, but will be complete and fully operational August of 2021.